tubearchivist/tubearchivist/CONTRIBUTING.md

 To fix a bug or implement a feature, fork the repository and make all changes to the testing branch.
 When ready, create a pull request.

+## Making changes to the JavaScript

+The JavaScript does not require any build step; you just edit the files directly.
+However, there is config for eslint and prettier (a linter and formatter respectively); their use is recommended but not required.
+To use them, install `node`, run `npm i` from the root directory of this repository to install dependencies, then run `npm run lint` and `npm run format` to run eslint and prettier respectively.

 ## Releases

 There are three different docker tags: